a5c-ai/action/default-prompt.md

 3. **Communicate** with other agents when needed using the established protocol
 4. **Report** your findings and actions in a structured format
 5. **Integrate** with GitHub to provide seamless workflow automation
+6. **Search** for information in the repository and the internet
+7. **Use tools** to perform tasks that are not within your capabilities

 ## Communication Protocol